Fairport Convention: 1967–1969: The first three albums

 Fairport Convention were soon playing regularly at underground venues such as UFO and The Electric Garden, which later became the Middle Earth club.
-After only a few months, they caught the attention of manager Joe Boyd who secured them a contract with Polydor Records.
+After only a few months they caught the attention of manager Joe Boyd, who secured them a contract with Polydor Records.
 Boyd suggested they augment the line-up with another male vocalist.
-Singer Iain Matthews (then known as Ian MacDonald) joined the band, and their first album, Fairport Convention, was recorded in late 1967 and released in June 1968.
+Singer Iain Matthews (at that time known as Ian MacDonald) joined the band; their first album, Fairport Convention, was recorded in late 1967 and released in June 1968.
 At this early stage Fairport looked to North American folk and folk rock acts such as Joni Mitchell, Bob Dylan, and The Byrds for material and inspiration.
 The name "Fairport Convention" and the use of two lead vocalists led many new listeners to believe that they were an American act, earning them the nickname 'the British Jefferson Airplane' during this period.
 Fairport Convention played at the first Isle of Wight Festival, in August 1968, when Jefferson Airplane headlined.

-After disappointing album sales they signed a new contract with Island Records.
-Before their next recording Judy Dyble left – she described it as being "unceremoniously dumped" – and was replaced by the band with Sandy Denny, a folk singer who had previously recorded as a soloist and with Strawbs.
-Denny's arrival encouraged the band to consider integrating British folk music into what had previously been an American-influenced sound, and her distinctive voice (described by Clive James as "open space, low-volume, high-intensity") characterised the two albums which Fairport Convention would release in 1969, What We Did on Our Holidays and Unhalfbricking.
-These recordings marked the growth of much greater musicality and song-writing ability among the band.
+After disappointing album sales, they signed a new contract with Island Records.
+Before their next recording, Judy Dyble left – she described it as being "unceremoniously dumped" – and was replaced by the band with Sandy Denny, a folk singer who had previously recorded as a soloist and with Strawbs.
+Denny's arrival encouraged the band to consider integrating British folk music into what had previously been an American-influenced sound, and her distinctive voice (described by Clive James as "open space, low-volume, high-intensity") characterised the December 1968 album What We Did on Our Holidays, and 1969's Unhalfbricking.
+These recordings marked the growth of much greater musicality and songwriting ability among the band.
 The first of these featured the Thompson-penned "Meet on the Ledge", which became their second single and eventually the band's unofficial anthem.